exonum/exonum-python-client/README.md

 - key_pair - public and private keys of the ed25519 public-key signature
 system.

-After invoking sign method we get a signed transaction.
+After invoking the sign method, we get a signed transaction.
 This transaction is ready for sending to the Exonum node.

-### Getting data on availiable services
+### Getting Data on the Available Services

 ```python
 client.available_services().json()
 ```

-It will show list of artifacts available to start, and list of working services.
+The code will show a list of the artifacts available for the start and a list of working services.

 Format of the output: